mikejmets/bika.lims/bika/lims/docs/ClientTypes.rst

 ==========
-CientTypes
+ClientTypes
 ==========

-Certain client require licences to operater.
-So a licences can be stored in the client based of the client type
+Certain client require licences to operate.
+So one or more licences can be stored in the client Licenses field based of the client type

 Running this test from the buildout directory::